hl7dk/dk-core/input/pagecontent/StructureDefinition-dk-core-related-person-intro.md

 Note also, that the intended use of Related Person is to describe a relationship, where privileges which might be associated to the relationship should be expressed by other means, e.g.the actual rights associated with being power of attorney, should be described in a legally binding document, and that document can be represented with the Consent resource.

+Note furthermore, that a patients primary contact when possible should be expressed through `Patient.contact`.
+However, when this is not feasible Related Person may be used.

 ### Identifiers for related persons
 This related person profile currently reflects the use of the established national Danish citizen identifiers called [CPR](https://cpr.dk/) and (where relevant) the use of replacement CPR numbers ([DA] Erstatnings-CPR-numre eller eCPR).